 Online registration is for full credit card payments only.
 You will receive a confirmation email once you have registered and made a payment online or by phone.
 If you do not receive the confirmation email within 24 hours of registering, please call us at 860.824.5991 x0.

 We strive to make our programs affordable to everyone.
 Limited scholarships are available, please see the scholarships tab for details.

-Check-in is from 2 to 5 pm on Sunday, December 24, with dinner at 5:45 pm.
+Check-in is from 3 to 5 pm on Sunday, December 22, followed by dinner at 5:45 pm.
 The opening program and Start of Silence will take place immediately after dinner.
-You must be checked out of your room by 10 am on Sunday, December 31.
-The retreat will come to an end with after lunch on Sunday.
+Check-in is located in the Main Building — the big red building in the middle of campus.
+You must be checked out of your room by 10 am on Sunday, December 29.
+The retreat will come to an end with lunch on Sunday.

 Help to reduce the environmental impact of car trips to and from Isabella Freedman by checking out our carpool initiative!
-Upon registering you will receive a link to a rideshare board.
+Upon registering, you will receiving access to a rideshare board to help connect you with fellow retreat participants.
 Offering a ride in your car will help reduce carbon emissions, cut down gas costs and make new friends!
 If you are looking for a ride, adding yourself to the wait list (on the right hand side of the page) is the best way to be notified when movements occur.

 One of our mashgichim (kosher supervisors) must pre-approve all food items that enter the designated dining spaces.
 If you plan to supplement our delicious, healthy, farm-to-feast meals, your items must be completely sealed in original packaging.
 Unapproved food and drinks may be enjoyed anywhere on campus besides our dining spaces.